Admission and Maintenance: Eligibility and Procedures

 Following the interview, the doctoral committee deliberates and reaches a decision about acceptance.
 The applicant is then informed of the committee’s decision in a letter from the department chair and the coordinator of the doctoral program.

 The Ph.D. is a part-time program.
 Consistent with University policy, students must complete all requirements for the Ph.D. degree within ten years.
 Requests for an extension will be considered on an individual basis.
 Students seeking an extension must petition the doctoral committee of the department in writing.
 No more than two one-year extensions will be granted.
+Prerequisites must have been completed within 5 years of application.

 Students are expected to conform to the policies and procedures contained in the Ph.D.
 Doctoral Program Advisement Manual issued by the Department of Communication Sciences and Disorders.